giangnmt98/DataProcessing/README.md

 ## Introduction

-This project implements an Airflow-based ETL pipeline for the MyTV Recommendation System.
-The business logic is decoupled from the Airflow DAGs, promoting easier testing and maintenance.
+This project is template package.

 ## Installation